 Actuaries evaluate the likelihood that certain significant events will occur, and they seek to reduce the negative impacts that those events tend to cause for their employers or clients.
 Risk management and mitigation is the name of the game.

 Any organization whose products or services involve risk must employ actuary science skills to stay in business.
-The best example of the work done by actuaries is the pricing, terms and conditions for home owners insurance.
+The best example of the work done by actuaries is the pricing, terms, and conditions for homeowners insurance.
 Actuaries help insurance companies to set prices for these insurance products that garner nice corporate profits and cover repair costs to homes when negative events like hurricanes and hail storms occur.
 Banks and investment firms use the services of actuaries to help establish pricing strategies for their financial products and to conduct quantitative risk analysis.
 Actuaries also work as consultants who help companies to generate employee pensions.

-Here are some of the details about projected job growth, career development and compensation for actuaries.
+Here are some of the details about projected job growth, career development, and compensation for actuaries.

 Projected Job Growth for Actuaries

-According to the Bureau of Labor Statistics (BLS), the estimated job growth rate for actuaries is much faster than the average rate for all jobs that the agency surveyed in 2014.
+According to the Bureau of Labor Statistics (BLS), actuaries’ estimated job growth rate is much faster than the average rate for all jobs that the agency surveyed in 2014.
 The total number of actuary jobs in the United States (U.S.) that the BLS recorded in 2014 was 24,600, and this modest figure gives a good indication of the select nature of this group of mathematicians.
 A greater than average percentage rate of job growth for the actuary role is expected partially because the current number of actuary jobs within the U.S. is relatively limited.
-The states where actuaries can find the highest number of jobs are New York, Pennsylvania, California, Illinois and Texas.
+The states where actuaries can find the highest number of jobs are New York, Pennsylvania, California, Illinois, and Texas.

 Professional Development for Actuaries